 Step 2: Register Your Mini Golf Business

-In the United States, for example, the most common small business formats are sole proprietorship, partnership, and limited liability firms (LLC).
+In the US, the most common business formats are sole proprietorship, partnership, and limited liability Company (LLCs).

 Step 3: Secure Licenses and Permits